Pet Ownership: Pee on the Floor and Gouged Front Doors

 Appliances & Baseboard Heaters

 Vacuums should be well maintained.
 Hair will jam up rug-beater attachments.
-Empty the system or change bags often to minimize risk of blockages, and remove hair from around wheels to keep them moving freely.
+Clean the filter and empty the system or change bags often to minimize risk of blockages.
+Remove hair from around wheels to keep them moving freely.

-Pets chew and claw in surprising places – wires, furniture and even water lines.
-Offer pets plenty of toys.
+Pets chew and claw in surprising places – wires, furniture and even water lines -- particularly if they are bored and under-exercised.
+Offer your pets plenty of toys.
 Create opportunities for structured play time in safe spots where they can romp freely.
 For animals resistant to training, take advantage of products to help you gain control.
 For example, cats can be discouraged from scratching by using wide double-stick tape.
-They don’t like the way it feels on their pads, and will avoid scratching your lovely new sofa — especially if you’ve placed a scratching post nearby as an attractive alternative!
+They don’t like the way it feels on their pads, and will avoid scratching your lovely new sofa, especially if you’ve placed a scratching post nearby as an attractive alternative!
 Note: Do not place tape on leather sofas as it will damage the surface and always do a test strip in an inconspicuous area.

 Laura Foster-Bobroff writes for networx.com.